 - 50-60 liter capacity; has compression straps for making it smaller/larger

 - Lots of ways to attach gear outside of the bag

 - Two seperate compartments in the top lid

 What I don’t like about the pack:

 The side pocket material seems a bit flimsy, and I’m worried that it might tear eventually (though it has held up so far without problem).
 I’d also like it if the pack were a bit larger and had some more external pockets or hooks where I could attach extra gear if necessary.
 And, finally, when you put a tent on top of the pack, the rain cover won’t fit over it so well anymore.

 My dad does a completely different type of backpacking than I do (he doesn’t have kids in tow anymore!).
 He’s a very minimalist backpacker (even more than I am, and I’m pretty minimal!) and does long-distance thru hiking.
 After trying out a zillion different packs, he now swears by his Gregory Stout 65 pack.
 Considering that he’s got some back problems, the comfort aspect really matters.

 He says it is the most comfortable pack he’s ever used.
 I also love that it has a detachable day pack.
 I use my daughter’s pack for day hikes, so I don’t need this feature yet, but my next backpack is definitely going to have one!
-It costs about $200 and you can buy it here.
+It is a bit pricier but worth it – you can buy it here.

 Do you already have a backpack?
 What’s the deciding factor for you?
 Let us know in the comments or over at our Facebook page!